hudson-and-thames/mlfinlab/README.md

 [![Documentation Status](https://readthedocs.org/projects/mlfinlab/badge/?version=latest)](https://mlfinlab.readthedocs.io/en/latest/?badge=latest)

 MlFinlab is a python package which helps portfolio managers and traders who want to leverage the power of machine learning by providing reproducible, interpretable, and easy to use tools.
-Adding MlFinLab to your companies pipeline is like adding a department of PhD researchers to your team.
+Adding MlFinLab to your company's pipeline is like adding a department of PhD researchers to your team.

 > **pip install mlfinlab**